Coboundaries and eigenvalues of finitary S-adic systems: The constant-length -adic case

-We would like to use Theorems \ref{mentzen} and \ref{Host-continuous-bounded-onesided} to conclude that every measurable eigenvalue is continuous.
-Corollary \ref{cor:finitary-constant-sadic} is a first step in this direction.

-If we specialise to constant-length directive sequences the statement of Theorem \ref{thm:sufficient-mble}, we may relax the condition that the directive sequence be strongly prefix-straight in a variety of ways.
+If we specialise to constant-length directive sequences the statement of Theorem \ref{thm:sufficient-mble}, we may relax the condition that the directive sequence be strongly straight in a variety of ways.
 We illustrate with one that we will use.
-Note that the condition that there is a unique right-infinite limit word ${\boldsymbol a}$ and that $\sigma_n(a)$ starts with $a$ for each $n$ is weaker than the condition that there is a letter $a$ such that for each $n$ and each $\alpha$, $\sigma_n(\alpha)$ starts with $a$, which is the required condition of properness in \cite{CDHM:2003}.
+Note that the condition that the directive sequence admits a unique right-infinite limit word, say ${\boldsymbol a}$, and moreover, that $\sigma_n(a)$ starts with $a$ for each $n$, is weaker than the condition that there is a letter $a$ such that for each $n$ and each $\alpha$, $\sigma_n(\alpha)$ starts with $a$, which is the required condition of properness in \cite{CDHM:2003}.
 For example, recall the substitutions $\sigma$ and $\tau$ from Example \ref{ex:first}, and note that any directive sequence ${\boldsymbol \sigma}$ selected from $\{\sigma, \tau \}$ satisfies this condition, provided that $\tau$ appears infinitely often.

+Recall that strongly primitive finitary directive sequences generate uniquely ergodic shifts.
+We denote the unique invariant measure by $\mu$ in the following.